sana-ccrc/PyEarthTools/packages/bundled_models/fourcastnext/README.md

 ## Predictions / Inference

-If you have successfully run the training, you can now run some predictions with `edit.models`.
+If you have successfully run the training, you can now run some predictions with `pyearthtools.zoo`.

 Again, if you have changed the pipeline, you will need to create the configs necessary for inference.